Coordinator: Dr. Anne Marie

-Each CAMTA member may sponsor up to fifteen piano solo or string students or five piano duos of high school age and younger.
+Each teacher may sponsor up to fifteen piano solo or string students or five piano duos.
+Students must be 18 years of age or younger.

 Participants perform on recorded video two contrasting movements of (the same) sonatina (exemptions for

 one-movement sonatinas; Scarlatti and other short Baroque sonatas are counted as sonatinas) or one movement of a sonata.
-Solo sonatinas and sonatas have to be performed
+Solo sonatinas and sonatas must be performed

 memorized.
 Four-hand and two-piano duo repertoire does not have to be memorized.
-NEW THIS YEAR: Specific repertoire exceptions
+Specific repertoire exceptions are listed below.

-Each student has to upload an original score of the music.
+Each student must upload an original score of the music.
 These scores must be in a western language.
-Photocopies
+Scores can

 The videos will be judged by one adjudicator.
 Top scores will be recognized with medals for their achievements.
 Students receiving the highest honor, a Gold Medal,

 will be featured in the Gold Medal Recital.
-The Gold Medal Recital will be live this year.
+The Gold Medal Recital will only be held live this year.

-Payment has to be made with the applications.
+Payment must be made with the applications.
 Registration will not be successful without payment.

 VIDEO AND SCORE SUBMISSION GENERAL PROCESS